Sunnydale

-Sunnydale is the fictional setting for the U.S. television drama Buffy the Vampire Slayer (1997–2003).
-Series creator Joss Whedon conceived the town as a representation of a generic California city, as well as a narrative parody of the all-too-serene towns typical in traditional horror films.
+Sunnydale is the fictional setting for the American television drama Buffy the Vampire Slayer (1997–2003).
+The series creator Joss Whedon conceived the town as a representation of a generic Californian city, as well as a narrative parody of the all-too-serene towns typical in traditional horror films.

 Sunnydale is located on a "Hellmouth"; a portal "between this reality and the next", and convergence point of mystical energies.